OfficeDev/open-xml-docs/docs/how-to-open-and-add-text-to-a-word-processing-document.md

 --------------------------------------------------------------------------------
+## Generate the WordprocessingML Markup to Add the Text
 When you have access to the body of the main document part, add text by adding instances of the **Paragraph**, <span class="keyword">Run</span>, and **Text**